cwkang1998/configs-and-utils/README.md

-# Dev utils & scripts
+# Configs & Utils for development
 This repository contains and keep track of all the utilities I use for my own convenience.

 ## Zsh Plugins